gonzalolater/capacitor-solidjs-templates/README.md

 - HMR out of the box
 - Minimal bundle size
 - All the vite features
+- A bootstrapped Capacitor project

+To see the official SolidJS templates, check out the [SolidJS Template Repo](https://github.com/solidjs/templates).

 ### Learn more on the [Solid Website](https://solidjs.com) and come chat with us on our [Discord](https://discord.com/invite/solidjs)

+### Learn more on the [Capacitor Website](https://capacitorjs.com) and come chat with us on our [Discord](https://discord.gg/UPYYRhtyzp)

 ## Get started